Skip to main content

 Many Area Agency on Aging services focus on adults age 60 and over.
 Some ADRC, caregiver, disability, and long-term care programs may help people under 60, depending on the service.

-Can I get home-delivered meals right away?
+Can I get meals or rides right away?

 Who helps with Medicare plan questions?